Activision Blizzard beats expectations as Q4 revenue grows 21% to $2.41 billion

 Activision’s Call of Duty franchise continued to outperform last year’s results as people continued to play a lot more games during the pandemic.
 Activision launched Call of Duty: Black Ops — Cold War in November on the existing and new consoles.
 On top of that, 2020 was a year where Call of Duty expanded into a year-round franchise with the strong performances of the battle royale game Call of Duty: Warzone and Call of Duty: Mobile.

 The Santa Monica, California-based game publisher said its GAAP revenues for the fourth quarter ended December 31 were $2.41 billion, up 21% from $1.99 billion a year ago, while GAAP earnings per share were 65 cents, compared to 68 cents a share a year earlier.
+In after-hours trading, the company’s stock price is up 12% to $103.69 a share.

 Activision Blizzard CEO Bobby Kotick said in an interview with GamesBeat, “It’s hard to celebrate success in the year where there’s so much adversity, but I will say the employees really stepped up.
 We’re going into the year with a lot of momentum.”